 Moments later, I was speaking with a competent-sounding representative who explained, after looking up our policy, that our current policy was good until July 28, 2020.

 We’d been notified of the cancellation on March 12th and had begun to worry the smaller cruise line might go bankrupt with all the cancellations and subsequent refunds.
-Each day since that day, I checked our credit card balance to see if a refund had been posted.
+Since that day, I checked our credit card balance to see if a refund had been posted.

 Last night, after watching two episodes of a British TV series on Acorn TV, I decided to check one more time before settling in for the night.
 Alas, the credits appeared.
 We couldn’t have been more thrilled and relieved (other than the day we can finally leave lockdown in Mumbai).